 Last Saturday was my clogging team's annual trek to Natural Bridge State Park in Slade, KY.
-This park is home to Hoedown Island, billed in the park brochure as the "clogging capitol of Kentucky."
+This park is home to Hoedown Island, billed in the park brochure as the "clogging capital of Kentucky."

 Hoedown Island (actually a peninsula) is host to dancing every Saturday night during the season.
 Various clogging teams take a turn as featured performers for the evening, which generally entails dancing two sets of a few songs each.
 Sometimes there is a singer, too.
 The rest of the night is filled with fun dancing.
 Don't know a dance (or how to dance at all)?
 Who cares?!
 Get out there and try it!